In our quest for the best vans for conversion into camper vans, many models present themselves as options and some stand out more than others.

 - Take your measurements

-- Start designing the layout on paper or using a software tool
+- Start designing the layout on paper or using software tools

 - Consider safety